 This article delves into strength and weight training, discussing what they entail, what muscles do while you train, and the various health benefits derived from weight training.

 Weight training refers to a type of strength training that involves the muscles moving against some type of opposing force provided by equipment or body weight.
 Regular weight training helps improve bone density, joint strength, coordination, posture, mobility, and reduces the risk of injury from everyday activities.
 Proper form and posture are key to successful weight training, so care must be taken to lift weights correctly to avoid injury.

 Here are some important facts you need to know:

 What Is Strength and Weight Training?

 Weight training is a type of strength training that generally refers to the muscles moving against some type of opposing force provided by equipment or body weight.

 What Are My Muscles Doing When I Lift Weights?

 When you lift weights, your muscles work together, and concentric and eccentric muscle contractions happen at the same time.
-As you lift the weight up toward your shoulder during an arm curl, your bicep muscle shortens (concentric muscle contraction) and your triceps lengthen (eccentric muscle contraction).
-When you lower the weight away from your shoulder back to your side, your muscles do the opposite: the bicep lengthens (eccentric muscle contraction) and your triceps shorten (concentric muscle contraction).
+As you lift the weight up toward your shoulder during an arm curl, your bicep muscle shortens (concentric muscle contraction), and your triceps lengthen (eccentric muscle contraction).
+When you lower the weight away from your shoulder back to your side, your muscles do the opposite: the bicep lengthens (eccentric muscle contraction), and your triceps shorten (concentric muscle contraction).